bindi-v/get-your-goal-back-end/README.md

 ## Usage

-Application can be Run in IntelliJ IDEA or you can use the deployed to heroku link.
+Application can be Run in IntelliJ IDEA

 ## Test